SopheakUk/HotelRateFrontend/README.md

 # React + TypeScript + Vite

+Before you run this app make sure HotelRateBackend is running on localhost with port 3000

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: